IEEE-SaTML/2025/content/participate-cfc/content.md

 #### Reviewing and Selection Process

-A competition program committee will be formed, consisting of experts on both machine learning and challenges organization.
-Each proposal will be reviewed by members of the program committee.
 Proposals will be evaluated based on factors such as:

 * **Task(s)**: Impact, originality, relevance to the SaTML community will all be considered.
 Tasks that will foster positive societal impact are highly encouraged, although other topics relevant to the SaTML community are also welcomed.